Matthew Wickey, Founder/Executive Director

 Matthew has worked as an outdoor educator and conservation biologist for the past 20 years in a multitude of programs and projects centered around conservation biology, adventure & environmental education, advocacy of traditional indigenous knowledge systems and community building.
 He has taught in Hawai’ian immersion schools, ocean-based experiential therapy programs, has worked as expedition guide, directed University outdoor programs, and has extensive professional experience as a field biologist in the Main Hawai’ian Islands.
 Matt has an academic background in Outdoor Education (BS) & currently wrapping up an

 MS in Conservation Biology/Sustainability Education.
 Matt is dedicated to community building and bringing youth, families, and individuals to a greater awareness of the natural world and the connections that exist and that need to be healed to sustain our future as a global community.
-Matt finds his passions and is accomplished in ocean sports, sailing, snowboarding, mountaineering, backcountry medicine, and has interests and background in organic farming, natural/herbal medicine, Tai Chi/Qi Gong, and primitive living skills.
+Matt finds his passions and is accomplished in ocean sports, surfing, sailing, snowboarding, mountaineering, backcountry medicine, and has interests and background in organic farming, natural/herbal medicine, Tai Chi/Qi Gong, and primitive living skills.

 Matt is an active Fire Fighter/EMT with SJI EMS & SJI Fire & Rescue